GiorgioBoccarella/Manim_evo_animation/README.md

 # Evolutionary theory animation with manim

-I built this animation with the help of manim, an engine for programmatic animation.If you want to reproduce the simulation shown here you should first set up  the [manim community edition](https://github.com/ManimCommunity/manim/),
+I built this animation with the help of manim, an engine for programmatic animation.If you want to reproduce the simulation shown here you should first set up your [manim community edition](https://github.com/ManimCommunity/manim/) installation.

 ## Fitness landscapes